Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 Operational Complexity

-AgentCore Runtime Operations
+AgentCore Operations

-Setup Complexity: Low
+Setup Complexity: Low to Medium

 Ongoing Operations: Minimal

-- No patching, no dependency updates (AWS handles)
+- No infrastructure patching (AWS handles)

-- No scaling configuration (automatic)
+- No scaling configuration (automatic with session isolation)

 Development Workflow:

-# Update agent configuration
+# Update AgentCore runtime configuration

 Operational Burden: 🟢 Low